apache/carbondata/docs/scd-and-cdc-guide.md

     * To insert all the columns of the target carbondata table with the corresponding columns of the source dataset, use INSERT *.
 This is equivalent to INSERT (col1 [, col2 ...])
 VALUES (source.col1 [, source.col2 ...]) for all the columns of the target carbondata table.
 Therefore, this action assumes that the source table has the same columns as those in the target table, otherwise the query will throw an error.
 * `not_matched_action` can be INSERT *  | INSERT (column1 [, column2 ...])
 VALUES (value1 [, value2 ...])

+**Note: Merge SQL is not yet supported for the UPSERT, DELETE, INSERT and UPDATE APIs.**
 ##### Example code to implement cdc/scd scenario

-Please refer example class [MergeTestCase](https://github.com/apache/carbondata/blob/master/integration/spark/src/test/scala/org/apache/carbondata/spark/testsuite/merge/MergeTestCase.scala) to understand and implement scd and cdc scenarios using api.
+* Please refer example class [MergeTestCase](https://github.com/apache/carbondata/blob/master/integration/spark/src/test/scala/org/apache/carbondata/spark/testsuite/merge/MergeTestCase.scala) to understand and implement scd and cdc scenarios using APIs.
-Please refer example class [DataMergeIntoExample](https://github.com/apache/carbondata/blob/master/examples/spark/src/main/scala/org/apache/carbondata/examples/DataMergeIntoExample.scala) to understand and implement scd and cdc scenarios using sql.
+* Please refer example class [DataMergeIntoExample](https://github.com/apache/carbondata/blob/master/examples/spark/src/main/scala/org/apache/carbondata/examples/DataMergeIntoExample.scala) to understand and implement scd and cdc scenarios using sql.
+* Please refer example class [DataUPSERTExample](https://github.com/apache/carbondata/blob/master/examples/spark/src/main/scala/org/apache/carbondata/examples/DataUPSERTExample.scala) to understand and implement cdc using UPSERT APIs.